hgamarro/wrf-docs/_sources/intro.md

 # An Introduction to Earth and Environmental Data Science

+**About This Adapted Resource**

+The foundation of this educational resource is the excellent open-source textbook *An Introduction to Earth and Environmental Data Science*, created by Ryan Abernathey, Kerry Key, Tim Crone, Julius Busecke, and the broader community that contributed to it.
+Their original work provides a valuable starting point for learning Python in the Earth Sciences, and we encourage you to visit the original project at: https://earth-env-data-science.github.io/

+We have adapted the original textbook as a resource for high school educators, aiming to introduce the fundamentals of weather data science and provide practical guidance on running the Weather Research and Forecasting (WRF) model.
+Our modifications primarily include:

+* **Removed Lessons:** Certain sections from the original text that were less relevant to our focus have been omitted.
+* **Added Lessons:** New content and examples have been added ex. working with WRF model output, specific Python libraries for atmospheric science.

+The goal of this adaptation is to provide a tailored learning experience while acknowledging the significant contribution of the original authors.
+The original history and motivation section follows.

+---

 ## History

 This book grew out of a course developed at Columbia University called _Research Computing in Earth Science_.